Do you use connection cards in your service?

 - A gift bag with some candy, a message CD and some flyers about the church. (this is what we used to do)

 - A custom coffee mug (you could even include some sample coffee or a gift card)

-When we talked about the connection card, we let people know they could drop it in the offering buckets or they could take it to the info center.
-If they chose to take it to the info center, we would give them a gift.
-It was actually a cardboard mailing tube, wrapped in a full-page sticker, and filled with fun stuff.
+When you talk about the connection card, let people know they could drop it in the offering buckets or take it to a welcome center.
+If they choose to take it to a welcome center, give them a gift.

 We’d hold up the gift so they could see it, and I’m convinced the intrigue helped us connect with more people.